realtime-sanitizer/RTSanStandaloneSwift/README.md

 ## Availability

-rtsan-standalone-swift is available on macOS, iOS, iOS Simulator and Linux.
+RTSanStandaloneSwift is available on macOS, iOS, iOS Simulator and Linux.

 > [!WARNING]
 > Linux support is very basic and we welcome contributions.